pnavaro/IntroToTDA.jl/README.md

 This tutorial was contributed as part of [the WinCompTop+AATRN Tutorial-a-thon in Spring 2021](https://sites.google.com/view/aatrn-tutorial-a-thon).

-I use the same example to try another package [Ripserer.jl](https://github.com/mtsch/Ripserer.jl).
+I use the same example with [Ripserer.jl](https://github.com/mtsch/Ripserer.jl).
 It is a little bit harder to use but seems more updated and more powerful.

 Pierre